 “Why Do I Think This Way?”

-What I believe is that for us, “What if?” thinking just started out as a natural part of thinking-293313_1280our analytical personalities.
+What I believe is that for us, “What if?” thinking just started out as a natural part of our analytical personalities.
 We were born curious people who just like to pick things apart with our minds and question and learn.
 But as we get older, and life gets harder and we become more aware of how “dangerous” the world can be….our “What if?” thinking starts to turn a little darker…..a little more serious.

 The shift in my “What if?” thinking started when my grandfather died when I was 7.
 I was very innocent and naive before he died.
 Don’t get me wrong, I was still a negative thinker and something of a worrier but never about anything too deep.
 I didn’t really have the brain capacity to ponder outcomes and consequences and things of that nature.
 And my analytical personality leaned towards “How does that radio work?”
 “Why does my voice sound this way?”
 “What would happen if I dug this hole as deep as it could go.
 Would I really land in China?”…………..those kinds of things.